codecatcher3/connect4/README.md

 recursion into the game tree.

 A simple fix for the bug is to increase the memeory allocated for Brython.

-A better fix is to rewrite the recursive calls to save less context information, for example tail call optimization.
+A better fix is to rewrite the recursive calls to reduce the stack frame size.
+Tail call optimization might be a good thing, if you can figure out how to rewrite the code into that style.

-All of this remains undone, as a exercise for YOU, dear programmer.
+All of this remains undone, as a exercise for the dear student programmer.

+The point of this code is education, and much seconadarily, profit.